kmbhm1/example-fastapi-redis-chemblntd/README.md

 1. Perform the installation [steps](#installation).
 2. [Run](#docker--docker-compose) the docker container locally.

-### Retrieve the Swagger Documentation
+### Retrieve the Open API Documentation

-Navigate to [http://localhost:8000/docs](http://localhost:8000/docs) to view the Swagger documentation while the FastAPI server is running.
+Navigate to [http://localhost:8000/redoc](http://localhost:8000/redoc) to view the Open API documentation while the FastAPI server is running.

 ## Example Use